popescu-alexandru-unilu/-Custody-Connect-Audit-Ready-Interface-Event-Logging-Platform/README.md

 Develop a modular Java/Jakarta EE application that captures, reconciles, and audits custody events — such as securities transactions, fund movements, or depositary updates — between internal and external systems.

-The goal: create a robust, test-automated interface and event-logging solution that improves transparency, data quality, and regulatory audit readiness in DekaBank Luxembourg’s custody and depositary processes.
+The goal: create a robust, test-automated interface and event-logging solution that improves transparency, data quality, and regulatory audit readiness in banks.

-💡 Why It Fits DekaBank Luxembourg
-Internship Requirement	Project Match
+ Requirement	Project
-Support application owners/developers	You’ll extend and document real banking processes (custody & depositary) through a working prototype.
+Support application owners/developers	I will extend and document real banking processes (custody & depositary) through a working prototype.
 Work in agile projects with own tasks	Each component (logging, reconciliation, REST API) can be delivered iteratively.
 Programming (Java EE)	Core service built in Jakarta EE with JAX-RS, JPA, and CDI.
 Test automation	Full test suite with JUnit 5, REST-assured, Mockito.